flagmanAndrew/devextreme-ui-template-gallery-asp/README.md

 # DevExtreme UI Template Gallery for ASP.NET Core

 This repository includes responsive UI Templates for the most popular UI/UX patterns in web LOB applications.
+The UI Templates have responsive layouts with [DevExtreme ASP.NET Core UI controls](https://www.devexpress.com/products/net/controls/asp/core.xml).

 ![UI Template Gallery Overview](/ui-template-gallery.png)

-The UI Templates have responsive layouts with DevExtreme UI components.
 Note that the components use sample data entities without any business logic.
 You can use these UI Templates in your project and adapt them to your specific business requirements.

 ## License